 This probably is the biggest myth out there on learning to speak English.
 Most English educators still try to dump tens and thousands of grammar rules in to their students’ heads only to create a huge barrier in the students mind.
 As shown in many studies conducted across the world and across multiple languages, most students who try to master grammar before getting an intuitive feel of how the language flows fail miserably or give up, out of lack of confidence.

 This is why Spoken English Practice follows an approach where emphasis is placed getting students to have conversations in English rather than to waste time learning millions of grammar rules.
 At Spoken English Practice, our sessions are 100% real life conversations students have with native English speakers.
+Our English study method is practice based rather than theory based.

 (BTW, a great FREE resource for anything related to English grammar is Grammarly.com.
 And there are tones more great free resources out there, so why pay for grammar lessons?)